alexcasey92/Phase_2_Housing_Project/README.md

 A change of 1 standard deviation in X is associated with a change of β standard deviations of Y.

 For model 3, the dependent variable is log transformed and our independendent variables have been normalized.
+Log transforms typically help strengthen the linearity between features and the target.
 Interpret the coefficient as the percent increase in the dependent variable for every 1 standard deviation increase in the independent variable.
 Example: the coefficient of sqft_above is 0.196047.
 For every 1 standard deviation increase in the independent variable, our dependent variable (price) increases by about 0.20%.
 For x percent increase, calculate 1.x to the power of the coefficient, subtract 1, and multiply by 100.
 Example: For every 20% increase in the independent variable, our dependent variable increases by about (1.20^ 0.196047 – 1) * 100 = 3.6 percent.

 ## Conclusions and Next Steps